liamtoney/ashfall_visual/README.md

 ## How to navigate this repository
 Your first stop should be [`concept_portfolio.ipynb`](concept_portfolio.ipynb).
 This Jupyter notebook showcases and explains the three most fundamental visualization products included in this repository:

-* An interactive map
+* An interactive ash deposition map
-* A time profile map
+* A ash deposition time profile tool
 * A KMZ export function

 It also provides an overview of some key Python tools for geovisualization.
 To run (and edit!) cells within the notebook, you can launch an interactive version by following the badge link provided [below](#interactive-jupyter-notebooks).